HVPA/Portal/installnotes.md

 ln -s ../sites-available/hvpportal.conf
 ```

-Review the hvpportal.conf file for location differences if you have used different paths
+**!
+Review the hvpportal.conf file for location differences if you have used different paths**

-Review the hvpportal.conf file for apache changes required if the server you are using has existing apache services
+**!
+Review the hvpportal.conf file for apache changes required if the server you are using has existing apache services**

 Enable proxy pass for WebReceiver to be hosted on the same server